mohamedabkal/js-date-to-string/README.md

 # Introduction
-A small and lightweight library for converting JS dates to strings.
+A small and lightweight library for converting JavaScript dates to strings.

 # Installation
 `npm i js-date-to-string`